snowplow-incubator/data-product-accelerators/content/snowplow-recommendations/supporting-infrastructure/build.md

     3. Run `terraform init` in this folder (i.e. `terraform_utilities/databricks/`).
 This will initialise Terraform and download the necessary providers.

-    4. Due to the nature of the required role on AWS for the Databricks Storage Credentials be self referential and the current limiting factor of Terraform to create a trust policy on a new role in the same `apply` phase, the TF file for Databricks will need to be applied twice.
+    4. Because the AWS role required for the Databricks Storage Credentials is self-referential and Terraform currently cannot create a trust policy for a new role in the same apply phase, the TF file for Databricks needs to be applied twice.
 So please run `terraform apply` and you'll see the error regarding the failure in creating the external location because the AWS IAM role does not have the READ permission on the S3 bucket TF would have just created.
 Upon running `terraform apply` a second time this will be amended and the external location as well as the new external catalog (with a managed location) will both be successfully created.

 {{% /tab %}}
 {{< /tabs >}}